 Some ceramic coatings are designed to be used as stand-alone products, whereas others are designed to be layered.

 For example, the Pyramid Car Care Premium, Pro and New Era coatings are all designed to be applied in a single layer making the application process very quick.

-Some coatings (e.g. Ultracoat) recommend that you apply two layers of all their coatings.
+Some brands (e.g. Ultracoat) recommend that you apply two layers of all their coatings.